 You can, however, find affordable models that still deliver top-notch quality.
 Just like you can find high-end options that are more than worth the splurge.
 That’s why we’ve tested a number of these popular projectors ourselves to see which ones are worth your hard-earned money.

 From budget options that might be slimmed down but will save you a lot of money, to premium projectors that deliver truly breathtaking performance and picture quality, we gathered the best we’ve tested so far on this guide for your benefit.
 Take a good look at our list before you buy.

 If you're looking for something bigger, brighter or with more resolution, try our best projector guide for 4K and HDR models.

-The best portable projectors, ranked
+The best portable projectors in 2023, ranked

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 On a price to performance ratio, the Xgimi Elfin is the undeniable winner.
 This smart projector might not be the most compact – and technically, Xgimi classifies it as a smart home projector, rather than a portable one – but its small and squarish pancake design still makes it an excellent travel companion.
 That’s whether you’re hopping on a transatlantic flight or driving across the country.

 Better than being portable, however, it’s one of the best performing yet surprisingly affordable smart projectors we’ve tested.
 As we say in our Xgimi Elfin review, it is “surprisingly robust, capable and effortless to use for one that you can easily slip into your tote bag or backpack.”